Last updated July 6, 2020.

 Spend time reviewing your receipts once a month

-Bryon Spence, FBC’s Western Business Development Manager, recommends sitting down for 30 minutes every month to review and categorize your receipts.
+We always recommend to our Members that they sit down for 30 minutes every month to review and categorize their receipts.
 This keeps things manageable as the year progresses and keeps you on top of your spending, so you don’t miss out on any tax deductions.
-He advises small business owners to purchase an accordion folder every year to house all business receipts.
+We advise our small business Members to purchase an accordion folder every year to house all business receipts.
 These inexpensive folders are easy to obtain and allow you to organize your receipts by category and year, so finding a specific receipt is a snap in the future.

 Make notes on the back of receipts

-For meal and entertainment receipts, write who you met with and the purpose of the meeting on the back of the receipt right after the meeting.
+While COVID-19 is keeping a lot of us indoors, you might have meal and entertainment receipts from before the pandemic.
+And you could be in a position to meet with clients just a few months from now.
+For these expenses, write who you met with and the purpose of the meeting on the back of the receipt right after the meeting.
 That way you’re not struggling to remember details later.
-You can deduct 50 per cent of your total meal and entertainment expenses for business purposes.
+You can deduct 50 percent of your total meal and entertainment expenses for business purposes.

 Back up your receipts